Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/serial-protocol.md

 # Standards
 Data is transmitted at a rate of one bit per tick.
 A serial packet consists of a single start bit followed immediately by the data.
 Packets may be sent right after another with no delay in between packets.
 Each packet has a data width of 8 bits.

+# Interface
+The serial interface is a singular gate, the gate colour is dim blue (blue, third row down).

 ### Packet example
 ```
 +-+--------+